 Cassius, A man of overarching ambition and delusions of grandeur, given his absence of mandate and the lack of practical applicability for his grand schemes of social transformation and “world governance”17.
 A devotee of Ludditus18, he believes that the plebeians should all return to a stone age existence, living hand to mouth in caves.
 The lean and hungry look indeed!
 A devout worshipper of the Earth mother Gaia, the god Sol (God of the Sun) and the four Venti (Gods of the four winds), he allows no worship of any other power under his auspices19 … Bob Brown

 Casca, Chief conspirator in the political coup that brought down Maximus, prior to installing Julia as Caesar.
-Son-in-law of the Roman Praetor Quentinia, his political ambition and blatant opportunism is only matched in magnitude by the blandness of his personality.
-Famed around the globe for agreeing wholeheartedly with whomever he believes can best serve his purposes.
-This even extends to situations where he doesn’t know what the person in question has actually said!
+Son-in-law of the Roman Praetor Quentinia, his political ambition and blatant opportunism is only matched in magnitude by the blandness of his rather beige personality.
+Famed around the globe for agreeing wholeheartedly with whomever he believes can best serve his purposes, even extending to situations where he doesn’t know what the person in question has actually said!
 Watch your backs everyone! … Bill Shorten

 Trebonius, A man of humble origins who rose from these uninspiring beginnings to become a complete anachronism once he reached his political zenith.
-His practical background in a useful trade and extensive experience in a range of policy areas made him conspicuously overqualified to advance to hold high public office within the Labor party apparatus … Martin Ferguson
+His practical background in a useful trade and extensive experience in a range of policy areas made him conspicuously overqualified to advance to hold high public office within his faction’s political apparatus … Martin Ferguson

 Decimus Brutus, Former leader, whose similar name to his co-conspirator (Marcus Brutus), charisma deficiency and lack of killer instinct eventually consigned him to being a mere bystander in the rich pageant of political life … Simon Crean

-Metallus Cimber, Former Lyre musician, unexpectedly elevated in the ranks due to his public profile, only to be scapegoated, gutted and cast aside by Maximus, in the twinkling of an eye.20 Apart from this ignominious fall from grace, he was responsible for overseeing a string of policy failures in various portfolios, suggesting a singular talent for neatly sidestepping success in order to snatch defeat figuratively from the jaws of victory.
-Known also for his epileptiform gyrations in his previous incarnation as a musician, a skill which has since no doubt come in handy in his latest role as government javelin catcher and chief whipping boy! … Peter Garrett
+Metallus Cimber, Former Lyre musician, unexpectedly elevated in the ranks due to the public profile this had given him, only to then be scapegoated, gutted and cast aside by Maximus, in the twinkling of an eye.20 Apart from this ignominious fall from grace, he was responsible for overseeing a string of policy failures in various portfolios, suggesting a singular talent for neatly sidestepping success in order to snatch defeat figuratively from the jaws of victory.
+Known also for his epileptiform gyrations in his previous incarnation as a musician, a skill which has since no doubt come in handy in his latest role as his government’s chief whipping boy and javelin catcher! … Peter Garrett

 Flavius, Unabashed supporter of Caesar, in spite of any pretense to objectivity, when acting as arbiter in senatorial debates.
-Fails to hide his true ideological biases and beliefs during political discourses … Tony Jones
+Fails to hide his true ideological biases and beliefs during political discourses, much to the chagrin of Julia’s adversaries … Tony Jones

-Marcellus, aka Sanctimonius, Chief apologist for Caesar and her cronies, this gentleman has a long history of running interference for the Labor party’s failures and entrenched corruption.
-He uses his position to not only egregiously attack the opposing political party regardless of the merit of their actions, but then on the head of a pin he turns into a compliant lap dog whenever his Labor pals have courted controversy, been caught with fingers in the till, or fallen foul of their lack of policy acumen ...
+Marcellus, aka Sanctimonius, Chief apologist for Caesar and her cronies, this gentleman has a long history of running interference for her faction’s failures and entrenched corruption.
+He uses his position to not only egregiously attack her opposition regardless of the merit of their actions, but then on the head of a pin he turns into a compliant lap dog whenever his pals have courted controversy, been caught with fingers in the till, or fallen foul of their lack of policy acumen ...
 Kerry O’Brien

 Three Soothsayers, Readers of Entrails and holders of the secret knowledge of Portents, controllers of the Cosmos – their motto being “Scienta certus est” (“The science is settled”)22 … Tim Flannery,Will Steffen, Ross Garnaut